cividi/whitepaper/README.md

 Urban planning ideas need to quickly reach a wide audience - not only in order to be accepted from a governance perspective, but specifically to have the chance to involve local residents and other stakeholders in the process.
 Ideas need diverse frames of reference, key arguments in areas of impact to public health, climate change, economic benefit, and stakeholders will tend to focus on frames specific to their context.
 Embedding transparency into the development process - open access to project reports, to open source tools and data publications, social media and discussion boards - will be a start, but outreach needs to go beyond communication channels alone.

 While the urban design field already includes a number of intervention settings for participative design, innovative methodologies like civic tech hackathons (intensive collaborations within strict time constraints) add viral potential and developmental agility.
-These provide a competitive arena for platforms, and help to ensure that concerned citizens of all backgrounds can understand and contribute to the spaces and systems themselves - not only through petitioning the planners, architects, or even data scientists who design them.
-We will cross these bridges to go from expert society, to urbanism of the people, by the people, for the people.
+These provide a competitive arena for platforms, help the planners and architects, and enable concerned citizens of all backgrounds to understand and contribute to spatial systems themselves.
+We are crossing these bridges to go from an expert society that is increasingly overwhelmed by complexity, to scalable urbanism of the people, by the people, for the people.

 ---